 Our students pursue different career paths after Nazareth, from public service and political campaigns to law and international relations.
 One thing that unites all of these career paths is that success depends on one’s ability to keep up with complex and voluminous bodies of writing produced in these professional fields.
 For this reason, one of the most important goals in every course I teach is to elevate my students’ research, writing, and communication skills.
 I have invested lots of time into developing consistent and effective tools to reach these goals.
 Nothing makes me prouder than to see my students become skilled researchers, polished writers, and effective communicators.

 Olena Prokopovych and the Nazareth group at a reception and award ceremony in Ostroh, Ukraine, offered by the rector (president) of our Ukrainian partner institution, the National University of Ostroh Academy, which traces its origins to the original Ostroh Academy, the first institution of higher learning in Eastern Europe, established in 1576.
-In the center is Dr. Ihor Pasichnyk, rector (president) of the University.
+In the center is Dr. Ihor Pasichnyk, rector (president) of that University.

 WXXI "Connections" show turns to Dr. Prokopovych for her expertise.